frankban/django-endless-pagination/doc/javascript.rst

     {% endblock %}

 Here the ``#entries`` node is selected and Digg-style pagination is applied.
-Digg-style needs to know what is the DOM node that must be updated with new contents, and in this case it's the same node we selected, because we added the *endless_page_template* class to that node, and *.endless_page_template* is the selector used by default.
-However, the following example is completely equivalent and does not involve adding another class to the container:
+Digg-style needs to know which DOM node will be updated with new contents, and in this case it's the same node we selected, because we added the *endless_page_template* class to that node, and *.endless_page_template* is the selector used by default.
+However, the following example is equivalent and does not involve adding another class to the container:

 .. code-block:: html+django